 The following timeline traces selected gender bias discussions in Australia.
 Articles appear in reverse chronological order so, if you want to follow the development debate and subsequent initiatives, start at the bottom.

-If you discover any of these links are broken or know of any more articles to add to the list, please leave a comment below.
+Edited November 2016: Apologies for the gaps.
+If you discover any of these links are broken or know of any other relevant articles to add to the list, please get in touch via our contact page.

 Rizzetti, Janine.
 Australian Women Writers Challenge 2013.
 (9 February) Resident Judge blog: Discusses gender and writing/reading Australian histories.

 Elphick, Nicole.
 ‘The Bell Jar’s Sexist Make-over.
 (February 4) Daily Life blog: on the 50th anniversary edition of Sylvia Plath’s The Bell Jar.